 If your employer has gone out of business, you may still be able to make a claim for compensation.
 In fact, given how long it can take to develop asbestosis following negligent exposure to asbestos, it is often the case that companies are no longer trading.
 We have the expertise to help you find out who was responsible for your asbestos exposure and can secure compensation from your former employer’s insurance firm.

 It is completely understandable to have concerns about the future if you’ve been diagnosed with asbestosis.
 Rest assured if you die before your compensation claim has settled, we can help your loved ones continue with your claim.
 This means that your family will have financial security after you’ve gone.
 It’s not easy talking about these things but we’ve helped countless families in the same situation and can talk you through the whole claims process so everyone is fully informed.

-You may also be entitled to make a claim for certain government compensation schemes, sometimes referred to as government ‘lump sum payments’.
-The schemes available are: The Pneumoconiosis Workers’ Compensation Act which provides lump sum payments to workers who contracted the disease through their previous work.
+You may also be entitled to make a claim for certain government compensation schemes, sometimes referred to as government ‘lump-sum payments’.
+For example, The Pneumoconiosis Workers’ Compensation Act which provides lump-sum payments to workers who contracted the disease through their previous work.
 Your specialist asbestos disease solicitor can provide more advice on the compensation schemes available.
-Find out more about government compensation schemes.

 Every case is different.
 Our specialist asbestos disease solicitors will work as quickly as possible to secure the maximum compensation available to ensure you and your family have peace of mind and a financially secure future.

 Yes, if your loved one has died from asbestosis, you may still be able to make a claim on behalf of their estate.
 As a general rule, this should be done within three years of their death; however, there are some exceptions, so it’s important to get expert advice from a specialist asbestos disease solicitor.
 You can call our team in confidence on Freephone 0800 884 0777, or complete our online form, for advice.